-The first thing to understand is that as far your computer is concerned, an ID card printer is just a regular printer, like any ink-jet or laser jet printer.
+The first thing to understand is that as far as your computer is concerned, an ID card printer is just a regular printer, like any ink-jet or laser jet printer.
 Your computer can't tell the difference between them.
 You can open any software in your computer and print to your ID card printer.
 For your computer, the only difference is the output dimensions.
 The plastic ID card (or CR80 format) dimensions are 3.375" x 2.125" (85.6 mm x 54 mm) and that's how your computer sees the output.
 It will print whatever you send to the printer in that format.

 When printing ID cards, if you notice a long white line going across the design, which means your print head is either damaged or very dirty.
 First, clean the printer/print head properly and try again.
 If you still see white lines, you need to contact us for more information.